Campus AI vs. Commercial AI: Comparing How Students and Employees Perceive their University's LLM Chatbot vs. ChatGPT

 \subsubsection{Customizations and Hypothesis}

 In the LLMaaS chatbot under study, we identified two system characteristics with potential relevance for users’ privacy perceptions: restricted access to internal networks and the exclusion of chat data from model training (see \autoref{fig:TrAM_Figure}).
+In reference to the TrAM, these represent actual system characteristics, which users \textit{might} be able to perceive/ inform themselves about.
 Beyond these direct technical benefits, we posit that other customization measures -- even those without tangible impacts on privacy or security -- may foster higher perceived privacy levels.
+In regard to the TrAM, we conceptualize those as perceived system characteristics that relate to users' privacy concerns but \textit{not} to the actual systems' privacy settings.
 In this context, we again draw on the role of corporate branding in the interface design as a salient customization feature: University branding (see \autoref{fig:User_Interface}, label 1) may enhance users perceptions of data security and privacy, as they may believe that their data will be handled with care and not shared with third parties.
 Prior research supports this assumption, showing that a strong brand image or high brand credibility can reduce perceived privacy risks and increase users’ willingness to disclose personal information online \cite{wang2019, myerscough2008, jain2022}.
-Thus, we propose: \fcolorbox{blue!75!black}{blue!5!white}{\parbox{0.95\linewidth}{\textbf{H5:} Users perceive greater privacy when using the customized LLMaaS chatbot compared to a commercial LLM chatbot.}}
+Thus, we propose: \begin{list}{}{\leftmargin=0pt \rightmargin=0pt \itemsep=0.3\baselineskip \topsep=0.3\baselineskip} \item \fcolorbox{blue!75!black}{blue!5!white}{\parbox{0.95\linewidth}{\textbf{H5:} Users perceive greater privacy when using the customized LLMaaS chatbot compared to a commercial LLM chatbot.}} \end{list}